MenghaoGuo/EANet/EAMLP/README.md

 # EAMLP, [arxiv](https://arxiv.org/abs/2105.02358)

+# More models and logs will update soon.

-You can simply eval the EAMLP_7_384 by using
+You can simply eval the EAMLP_7_384 and achieve 71.7% by using
 ```
 sh eval.sh
 ```